gematik/techblog/_posts/2025-12-09-rmi-migration--preventing-legacy.markdown

 new projects.
 Projects that currently use RMI should be gradually replaced with REST.

-Migrating to Spring 6.x and replacing RMI with REST ensures your application is modern, secure, and maintainable.
+Migrating to Spring 6.x.x and replacing RMI with REST ensures your application is modern, secure, and maintainable.
 REST is the simplest and most flexible solution for most use cases.

-\- UseREST if you need a simple, platform-independent solution.
+\- Use REST if you need a simple, platform-independent solution.

 \- Use gRPC if you need high-performance, binary communication.